sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

-In theory, a marketplace user could make a direct API call to the Flex Marketplace API and start a transaction with modified line items – for instance, change the cleaning fee amount.
-We can avoid this security risk by using privileged transitions and fetching the pricing information, like the cleaning fee amount, directly from Marketplace API in the backend of our client app.
+In theory, a marketplace user could make a direct API call to the Flex Marketplace API and start a transaction with modified line items – for instance, change the helmet rental fee amount.
+We can avoid this security risk by using privileged transitions and fetching the pricing information, like the helmet rental fee amount, directly from Marketplace API in the backend of our client app.

 <br/>